⚙ PentaLab Simulator

 🔍 What Is This Simulator?

 PentaLab is a controlled experiment engine that tests whether Pentanomics' three universal laws hold up in computational simulations.
-It is not an AI generating opinions.
-It is a deterministic simulation: same inputs always produce the same outputs.
+It runs the same scenario through seven different governance models simultaneously and compares the outcomes.

 The simulator creates a small virtual society of software agents.
-Each agent has a fixed personality (cooperative, selfish, malicious, etc.) and must make decisions every round: work, cooperate, negotiate, steal, or abstain.
+Each agent makes decisions every round: work, cooperate, negotiate, steal, or abstain.
 The system measures the total value produced, harm caused, productivity, sustainability, innovation, and equality.

 Important: This is a simplified model, not a prediction of real-world outcomes.
 It tests whether the logical structure of Pentanomics holds under controlled conditions.
 Real societies are vastly more complex.